nlee0212/BLEnD/README.md

 },
 ```
 We also include the prompts that we used for LLM evaluation in both local languages and English in the data/prompts/ directory.
 Each file is named `{country/region}_prompts.csv`.
 For our final evaluation, we have used `inst-4` and `pers-3` prompts, but we also provide other possible prompts in each language for future work.
+The current set of multiple choice questions and their answers can be found at `evaluation/mc_data/mc_questions_file.csv`.

 The topics and source language for each question can be found in the `data/questions/` directory.
 Each file is named `{country/region}_questions.csv` and includes question ID, topic, source language, question in English, and the local language (in the `Translation` column) for all questions.
 ## Evaluation Codes
 ### Requirements
 We recommend using Python version $\ge$ 3.10.